russellsimpkins/btrie-search/README.md

 ### Btrie Search

 The name might not be the best.
-This program lets you search for a file of strings for a file of strings.
+This program lets you search a file of strings for a file of strings.

 ``` go run trie.go -i <input file> -s <search file> ```